imeleges/REMA_Dubai/README.md

 [![Data preprocessing](https://img.shields.io/static/v1?label=skill&message=Data%20Preprocessing&color=B33771)](#)

 **Problem statement:**
 It is not straight forward for a newcomer to Dubai to understand how prices are assigned to listings.
-E.g. at first glance several listings of studio and 1 bedroom apartments in the given two areas of Dubai have approximately same yearly price.
+E.g. at first glance several listings of studio and 1 bedroom apartments in the given two areas of Dubai have approximately same yearly price while square area is quite different.

 Questions to answer:
  - How many options are there for different number of bedrooms?
  - How do studio, 1 and 2 bedroom flats differ in their square areas, features if prices seem close?
  - What buildings have best combination of location, flat square area and price?
+ - ...
   - ...

 All data was scraped from **Bayut** website on **August 9, 2022** and saved as **.CSV** file.